 What is empathy?
 It is the ability to understand and share the feelings of another person.
 The ability to put yourself in other’s shoes, and try to relate and understand where they are coming from, even if the situation is not familiar to you.

-Earlier this week I was sharing a personal problem with a good friend from London.
+Recently I was sharing a personal problem with a good friend from London.
 Not only did he respond right away, which I didn’t expect because it was late at night his time, but he gave very thoughtful remarks.
 There were several things he did/said that made me feel better:

 - He asked questions to understand my situation further.